Saturday, July 31st, 2010

 Exerts are from a Tatum family sketch in “History of Watauga County, North Carolina” by John Preston Arthur, 1915.

-The possibility of errors or conflicting information in Arthur’s sketch seem numerous, but forces us to take a hard look at all the reported “facts.”
+Arthur’s sketch seems to have a number of errors and forces us to take a hard look at all the reported “facts.”

 (B).
 Tradition

 Tradition states James Tatum did serve in the American Revolution, but where?
 There is a report that he had a sword from the Revolution which was handed down to descendants.
-Was he living in Virginia at the time or was he living in northeastern end of Tennessee Territory, NW North Carolina, or in South Carolina?
-So far, Virginia records do not list any James Tatum (various spellings) who enlisted in the American Revolution.
+We don’t know where he was living at the time: Was it Virginia, northeastern Tennessee Territory, NW North Carolina, or in South Carolina?
+To date, no records have been found listing him in the American Revolution.

-So-called family tradition indicated James Tatum assisted with an uncle's farm prior, during and/or after the Revolution in the Watauga Settlement area in NW North Carolina or pre-Tennessee.
-One website suggested or indicated this uncle's name to be the 1772 Watauga Settlement pioneer William Tatham (1752 England to 1819 Virginia).
-The Tatham spelling can be an English spelling variation of Tatum.
-Another name to surface is Joseph Tatum of Brunswick County, Virginia and Rowan County, North Carolina.
-Further Rowan County research is needed.
+A so-called family tradition indicated James Tatum assisted with an uncle's farm prior, during and/or after the Revolution in the Watauga Settlement area in NW North Carolina or pre-Tennessee.
+One website suggested this uncle's name to be the 1772 Watauga Settlement pioneer William Tatham (1752 England to 1819 Virginia), with the “Tatham” spelling being an English variation.
+Another name surfacing is Joseph Tatum of Brunswick County, Virginia and Rowan County, North Carolina.
 Gary Tharp cautions us that any "uncle" to James Tatum is most likely not this William Tatham and should be a brother of George Tatum (from 7 August 2004 e-mail).

 (C).
 Another James Tatum – Wrong Person

-Be aware that there is another James (no middle initial) Tatum who was born in Virginia.
-This James served in the American Navy from North Carolina, and is not ours:
+Be aware that there is another James (no middle initial) Tatum born in Virginia and died 10 September 1821 Tennessee, son of Joshua Tatum and Amy Chappell.
+This James served in North Carolina lines and is not ours:

 The 1785 Census of Halifax County, North Carolina listed both Howell Tatum and James Tatum, both in Robert Freear's census district.
 Both show only 1 white male 21-60, no children and no white females.